 If you’ve ever tried making a beet chips recipe at home, you might know it can be a little tricky to achieve the right texture.

+However, after several test batches, I discovered that if you sweat some of the moisture out of the beets before baking, they retain a better shape and color… and miraculously crisp up!
 Sweating in culinary lingo, generally means to cook something on very low heat to release moisture.
 In this recipe, we’re not using heat, but salt, to release the moisture from the beets.

 I placed thinly sliced beets in a large bowl and tossed them with oil and salt.
 The oil coats the beets in preparation for baking, while the salt seasons and sweats the moisture out of the beets.